 Mr. Chesler recently represented Merck Sharp & Dohme as plaintiff in three separate patent infringement actions concerning its antifungal agent Noxafil®.
 He secured a trial victory in one suit upholding the validity of Merck's patent and the other actions settled.
 Mr. Chesler also represented Mylan in winning both a judgment after trial upholding the validity of its patents on respiratory drug Perforomist® and a Federal Circuit Court of Appeals decision concerning the validity of pharmaceutical composition patents covering the drug.
 He obtained a Federal Circuit decision (following appeal to the Supreme Court) invalidating certain patent claims asserted against Mylan's generic version of the multiple sclerosis drug Copaxone®.

-Mr. Chesler's other life sciences representations include winning a validity challenge for Novartis after a jury trial in its patent infringement suit against Teva Pharmaceuticals relating to the antiviral drug Famvir®; securing damages over $442 million for Bristol-Myers Squibb and Sanofi-Aventis in patent infringement litigation against Apotex regarding Plavix®; and securing a victory for major pharmaceutical clients in a confidential arbitration involving approximately $300 million in licensing fees for intellectual property technology.
+Mr. Chesler's other life sciences representations include winning a validity challenge for Novartis after a jury trial in its patent infringement suit against Teva Pharmaceuticals relating to the antiviral drug Famvir® and securing damages of over $442 million for Bristol-Myers Squibb and Sanofi-Aventis in patent infringement litigation against Apotex regarding Plavix®.

 Mr. Chesler received an A.B. in History from New York University, an M.A. in Russian Area Studies from Hunter College and a J.D. from New York University School of Law.
 He previously served as Cravath's head of litigation, deputy presiding partner and presiding partner.